abbiehuynh/techtonica-projects/js-html-games/README.md

 ```
 $ git clone https://github.com/abbiehuynh/techtonica-projects.git NameNewDirectory
 ```
-2. Open using the live server extenstion to play the game (if using VSCode).
+2. Open using the live server extension to play the game (if using VSCode).

 ## Usage:
 - Click space bar to "jump" over obstacles in game.